 Housing Affordability in this city is in a state of crisis.
 In 2017, there were a total of 2,138 homeless people in the City of Vancouver.
 As far back as 2010, more than 18,445 renters and 10,195 owners were spending at 50% to 99% of their household income on shelter costs in the City of Vancouver.
 The average cost of rent has now gone up to more than $2000 for a one-bedroom apartment.
 We need bold, immediate, and realistic solutions from to start building the thousands of additional units of guaranteed affordable housing we need annually.

 OneCity believes those who have passively made enormous wealth off of the housing bubble should pay their fair share to help fix it.
 We’ll require real estate speculators and the wealthiest landowners start giving back through fair surtaxes and other revenue-generating policies.
 In addition, we'll roll out inclusionary zoning across the city to ensure that space in all new developments over five units will be set aside to create affordable housing and vibrant community spaces.

-All the revenue earned through these new policies will be put to use immediately developing under-utilized publicly-owned lands, creating housing for the homeless, and building new guaranteed affordable non-market units.
+All the revenue earned through these new policies will be put to use immediately developing under-utilized publicly-owned lands, creating housing for the homeless, supporting and expanding existing co-ops, and building new guaranteed affordable non-market units.
 We’ll also ensure existing rental units are protected and maintained, and that building owners upgrade their properties with the highest degree of care.